 More honey recipes

-If you enjoy baking with honey, you will love this no-knead, yeast-free honey wheat bread.
-A few other family favorites include these honey cookies, these honey biscotti, and this recipe for whole wheat honey cookies.
+If you enjoy baking with honey, then the honey flavor is sure to be your favorite part of this no-knead, yeast-free honey wheat bread.
+A few other family favorites include these honey cookies, these honey biscotti, and this recipe for whole wheat cookies.

 Some people collect coins or stamps.
-Others will collect comic books or baseball cards and still other key chains, bottle caps, or even rocks.
+Others will collect comic books, baseball cards, key chains, bottle caps, or even rocks.

 My obsession was and continues to be, collecting recipes.